 - 7/8-inch screws or staples

 - Insulating concrete garage floors begins with covering the entire floor with 6-mil polyethylene, which will serve as a vapor barrier.
-Overlap the seams about 6-8 inches.
-Run the polyethylene up the sides of the walls 3-4 inches.
+Overlap the seams about 6 to 8 inches.
+Run the polyethylene up the sides of the walls 3 to 4 inches.